LED filament

 A LED filament light bulb is a LED lamp which is designed to resemble a traditional incandescent light bulb with visible filaments for aesthetic and light distribution purposes, but with the high efficiency of light-emitting diodes (LEDs).
+The name comes from their strings of many close-spaced series-connected diodes, which resemble the filaments of incandescent light bulbs much closer than previous bulbs with many LEDs.

-It produces its light using LED filaments, which are series-connected strings of diodes that resemble in appearance the filaments of incandescent light bulbs.
-They are direct replacements for conventional clear (or frosted) incandescent bulbs, as they are made with the same envelope shapes, the same bases that fit the same sockets, and work at the same supply voltage.
+They are made as direct replacements for conventional incandescent bulbs, as they are made in the same shapes, they use the same bases that fit the same sockets, and they work at the same supply voltage.
 They may be used for their appearance, similar when lit to a clear incandescent bulb, or for their wide angle of light distribution, typically 300°.
 They are also more efficient than many other LED lamps.

 History

 A LED filament type design light bulb was produced by Ushio Lighting in 2008, intended to mimic the appearance of a standard light bulb.
 Contemporary bulbs typically used a single large LED or matrix of LEDs attached to one large heatsink.
 As a consequence, these bulbs typically produced a beam only 180 degrees wide.
 By about 2015, LED filament bulbs had been introduced by several manufacturers.
 These designs used several LED filament light emitters, similar in appearance when lit to the filament of a clear, standard incandescent bulb, and very similar in detail to the multiple filaments of the early Edison incandescent bulbs.

 LED filament bulbs were patented by Ushio and Sanyo in 2008.
 Panasonic described a flat arrangement with modules similar to filaments in 2013.
 Two other independent patent applications were filed in 2014 but were never granted.
 The early filed patents included a heat drain under the LEDs.
 At that time, luminous efficacy of LEDs was under 100 lm/W. By the late 2010s, this had risen to near 160 lm/W.